 Temporal Circular Buffers

 The temporal circular buffer type tcbuffer allows to represent the movement of objects together with a circular radius around them.
-It corresponds to the temporal point type tgeompoint restricted to two-dimensional coordinates.
-As all the other temporal types it comes in trhee subtypes, namely, instant, sequence, and sequence set.
+As all temporal types, it comes in three subtypes, namely, instant, sequence, and sequence set.
 Examples of tcbuffer values in these subtypes are given next.

 SELECT tcbuffer 'Cbuffer(Point(1 1), 0.5)@2001-01-01';